devravinder/learn-docker-k8/help.md

     $ docker ps         # list running process  ( running container is process )

-    $ dokcer ps -a      # list all the process
+    $ docker ps -a      # list all the process

     $ docker container stop container_id_or_name   # to stop container